JohanVanslembrouck/corolib/examples/tutorial/README.md

   There is no p1470-async_operation.cpp, because the manual resumption from main is difficult in this example and will be different for other timeouts used in coroutine5c.

-* p148X.cpp is based upon https://github.com/pdeitel/CPlusPlus20ForProgrammers/blob/master/examples/ch18/fig18_03.cpp
-  p148X.cpp uses corolib instead of concurrencpp: https://github.com/David-Haim/concurrencpp No changes had to be made to corolib to "translate" the example. corolib does not support executors;
-  "ordinary" threads are used instead.

 * p150X.cpp contains a coroutine that, when it is resumed, has to complete a coroutine that it has under its control.

 * p160X.cpp demonstrates "split-and-combine".
 See p1600.cpp for further explanation.